-From here, simply stage, commit, then push the updated localization files to your GitHub repository.
+From here, simply stage, commit, and then push the updated localization files to your GitHub repository.

 Integrating the Transifex GO CLI with Travis CI

 You can automate the above process and create a continuous localization workflow by incorporating the Transifex GO CLI into your continuous integration chain.
 Here's how to do it:

 Follow the steps above to set up your .tx/config file and commit it to your git branch.

 Visit the Travis CI website and create an account if you don't have one yet.